numba/numba/docs/source/cuda/examples.rst

    :dedent: 8
    :linenos:

-This kernel can be run as follows and the same result is obtained through summing the host data by traditional means.
+We can run kernel and verify that the same result is obtained through summing data on the host as follows:

 .. literalinclude:: ../../../numba/cuda/tests/doc_examples/test_reduction.py
    :language: python